 Traveling with a physical disability, for example, is possible because of these expertly trained animals.
 If you have a service dog and are interested in exploring the world, it is possible.
-There may be a couple of extra things to think about and plan for, but you can be on your way to an adventure in no time.
+There might be a couple of extra things to think about and plan for, such as pet insurance and travel logistics, but you can be on your way to an adventure in no time.

 To clear up any of your concerns, we have created a list of the best ways that you can travel with your service animal to make it a wonderful trip to remember!

 1. Plan a Road Trip

 The easiest way to travel with your animal would be by going on a road trip.
 Having your car with you gives you an extra sense of independence and will allow you and your service animal to see what there is to see on your terms.